gotoSK/mkt-alerts/README.md

 # Necessities:

-(Discord can also be used; however, minor changes required, but this is done with Telegram.)
+(Discord can also be used; however, changes will be required, but this is done with Telegram.)

 1. A telegram account <br>
 2. Create and set-up a personal bot with @BotFather; start by sending "/start" (easy; within telegram UI) <br>